Advocacy & Community Navigation

 Christmastime is a busy time for House of Lazarus.
 In addition to Project Warmth and Heat for the Holidays, we also have the following seasonal initiatives:

-• Adopt-A Program: “Adopt” a family, senior or couple for the holiday season and help give a memorable Christmas.
+- Adopt-A Program: “Adopt” a family, senior or couple for the holiday season and help give a memorable Christmas.
 Donation options include giving gifts for the whole family, supplying a grocery giftcard or giving both gifts AND a giftcard.
+This program is only open to currently-registered food bank visitors.

-• Green Food Box Sponsorship: Sponsor a family from the HOL food bank with a year’s supply of Green Food Boxes (see Green Food Box tab in Programs for more information about the Green Food Box Program).
-You can either purchase the small box for one year ($180) or the large box for one year ($300).
+- Green Food Box Sponsorship: Sponsor a family from the HOL food bank with a month’s or year’s supply of Green Food Boxes (see Green Food Box tab in Programs for more information about the Green Food Box Program).
+You can purchase the small box for one year ($180) or the large box for one year ($300).
+Monthly donations are also welcome ($15 for small bag and $25 for large bag per month).

 Phone: 613-989-3830